Hazard Identification Tool (HIT)

 Before conducting research or teaching activities at Curtin, you must identify the hazards inherent in your work, document your safety protocols in a written risk assessment, and seek any approvals you need from Curtin or Government regulatory bodies.

-The Hazard Identification Tool (HIT) will assist you in identify the chemicals, radiation, and biological and environmental hazards associated with your work.
+The above link will take you to the Hazard Identification Tool (HIT), which will assist you in identifying the chemicals, radiation, biological and environmental hazards associated with your work.
 When you have submitted the Tool, you will get feedback about any approvals you need to seek from Curtin or Government regulatory bodies before you can begin work and advice about the appropriate controls for your risk assessment.

 The HIT for HDR students should be filled out as part of the candidacy approval process.
+Other students should use the HIT if directed to do so by their Supervisor.
 The HIT for Staff can be used by new staff when planning, and by existing staff when changing or reviewing activities.

 Health and safety risk assessment